Rosh Pinah Zinc commissions Namibia’s first paste backfill plant

 Rosh Pinah mine in Namibia.
 Image: Appian.

-Rosh Pinah Zinc (RPZ) and Appian Capital Advisory announced Friday the commissioning of Namibia’s first paste backfill plant, marking a milestone for the country’s mining industry.
+Rosh Pinah Zinc (RPZ), together with Appian Capital Advisory, has announced the commissioning of Namibia’s first paste backfill plant, marking a milestone in the African nation’s mining industry.

-The RP2.0 expansion project comprises further development of the underground mine, including a newly developed portal and decline to access extended underground deposits, enabling efficient extraction of ore from current and future orebodies on strike and down dip, as well as the construction of new surface facilities, including new paste fill, processing, a new SAG mill and water treatment plants.
+The RP2.0 expansion project entails further development of the underground mine, including a newly developed portal and decline to access extended underground deposits.
+It also involves the construction of new surface facilities, including new paste fill, processing, a new SAG mill and water treatment plants.

-“Commissioning the paste fill plant represents another major step forward for RP2.0,” Alex Mayrick, Rosh Pinah Zinc general manager Alex Mayrick said in a news release.
+“Commissioning the paste fill plant represents another major step forward for RP2.0,” RPZ general manager Alex Mayrick said in a news release.
 “These facilities enhance the efficiency and sustainability of our operations.”

-“The commissioning of the paste fill plant demonstrates RPZ’s ability to execute on key milestones and deliver modern, sustainable infrastructure,” Appian head of base metals Ignacio Bustamante said.
+“The commissioning of the paste fill plant demonstrates RPZ’s ability to execute on key milestones and deliver modern, sustainable infrastructure,” Appian’s head of base metals, Ignacio Bustamante, added.
 “This achievement further strengthens RPZ’s operational foundation as we approach the final phases of construction.”

 Comments